MRA to ramp up exploration | Loop PNG

 “We believe that if we run this, some of these areas with promising deep-seated bodies, we may be able to detect the structures and also give us the confidence to drill in precision.

-“I went onto purchase that equipment in Canada and is now MRA property.
+“I went on to purchase that equipment in Canada and is now MRA property.
 Our engineers and geoscientists have been sent to US.
 They’re back and we’re cutting the lines for the first shooting down at Dawadawa.
-By April we should be able to shoot the first seismic reflection survey,” Garry elaborated.
+By April we should be able to shoot the first seismic reflection survey,” Gary elaborated.

 The government through the Ministry of Mining is also looking at legislative reforms to address this growing concern.